Community Outreach Services (COS)

 NEW - Recovery Outreach Services

-Recovery Outreach Services offers support, services and resources for everyone affected by the July 22, 2024 evacuation and wildfire.
+Recovery Outreach Services is a fire-specific, time-limited program funded by the Government of Alberta’s Disaster Recovery Program (DRP) offers support, services and resources for everyone affected by the July 22, 2024 evacuation and wildfire.

 It can be hard to reach out if you never have before.
 But this is an unprecedented time for Jasper.
 These services are for absolutely anyone and everyone impacted by the July 22, 2024 evacuation and fire.